fieldtrip/website/reference/ft_connectivitysimulation.md

 tags:
 ---
 ```
- FT_CONNECTIVITYSIMULATION simulates channel-level time-series data with a
+ FT_CONNECTIVITYSIMULATION simulates channel-level time series data with a
  specified connectivity structure.
 This function returns an output data
  structure that resembles the output of FT_PREPROCESSING.